What is the schedule for the budget process?

 Congress occasionally uses a special procedure called reconciliation to fast-track revenue and spending legislation.
 Reconciliation bills are supposed to be complete by June 15.

 Schick, Allen.
 1995.
 The Federal Budget: Politics, Policy, Process.
-Washington, DC: Brookings Institute Press.
+Washington, DC: Brookings Institution Press.

 Stone, Chad.
 2014.
 “The Federal Budget Process.”
 In Public Economics in the United States, vol. 2, edited by Steven Payson, 679–98.
 Santa Barbara, CA: Praeger.